edsu/inst126/README.md

 10/16 - Strings
 10/18 - Lab

-* Severance, Chapters 6 and 7
+* Severance, Chapters 6 and
+* Eubanks, V. (2018).
+Automating Bias: How Algorithms Designed to Alleviate Poverty Can Perpetuate it Instead. *Scientific American*.
+November, pp 68-71.
-* Punishing the Poor.
+* [Optional] Punishing the Poor.
 A podcast interview with Virginia Eubanks from *Against the Grain (KPFA)*.
 Retrieved August 22, 2019.  https://kpfa.org/episode/against-the-grain-july-18-2018/

 ### Module 8: Data Structures 2